Suffolk County Council is committed to engaging with the public to get closer to communities and improve services.

 - each supporter should supply their name, full address and signature

-- when you are ready to submit your petition, you should contact our Head of Democratic Services, Sue Morgan (contact details below)
+- when you are ready to submit your petition, you should contact Democratic Services (contact details below)

 - you should make clear how we can contact the person organising the petition